All Things Shipping

 Apr 2, 2026

-CSV shipping import lets you upload a spreadsheet of orders directly into Shippo to purchase shipping labels in bulk, with no store integration required.
-You prepare a CSV file with your order data, map the columns to Shippo's fields once, and buy labels for every order in the batch.
+Shippo's CSV import lets you upload a spreadsheet of orders and buy shipping labels in bulk without connecting a store.
+You map your columns to Shippo's fields once, and Shippo remembers the mapping for every upload after that.

 In this article